Chart Color Schemes

 Health performance in North Haven is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-North Haven faces substantial health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are notable across both younger and older age cohorts.
-Private health cover is extremely low at approximately 45% of the total population (~798 people), compared to 51.9% in Rest of NSW and a national average of 55.7%.
+North Haven faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are substantial across both younger and older age groups.
+Private health cover is extremely low, at approximately 45% of the total population (around 798 people), compared to 51.9% in Regional NSW and a national average of 55.7%.

-The most common medical conditions are arthritis (15.1%) and mental health issues (9.0%).
-Only 50.2% of residents declare themselves completely clear of medical ailments, compared to 63.3% in Rest of NSW.
-Working-age population faces notable health challenges with elevated chronic condition rates.
-The area has 43.6% of residents aged 65 and over (768 people), higher than the 23.4% in Rest of NSW.
-Health outcomes among seniors present some challenges, generally in line with national rankings.
+The most prevalent medical conditions are arthritis (affecting 15.1% of residents) and mental health issues (9.0%), while 50.2% report being free from medical ailments, compared to 63.3% in Regional NSW.
+Working-age residents face notable health challenges with higher chronic condition rates.
+North Haven has a larger senior population, with 44.0% aged 65 and over (775 people), compared to 23.4% in Regional NSW.
+Health outcomes among seniors present some challenges, broadly aligning with national rankings for the general population.

 Frequently Asked Questions - Health